Millznet/security-portfolio/README.md

 ## SIEM Lab Portfolio (Wazuh) — SOC-Ready Artifacts

-This section is a job-portfolio lab designed to generate **2–3 undeniable SOC-ready artifacts**:
+This section documents a job-focused lab environment built to generate **2–3 undeniable SOC-ready artifacts**:

 * Deploy and operate a SIEM
 * Enroll endpoints and validate telemetry ingestion